 Professional success in today's workplace depends on communication skills.
 These skills help people share information with others in personal and professional settings.
 Communication skills aren't just one skill - they're a complete set of tools that help convey ideas, information, and emotions clearly.

-The National Association of Colleges and Employers (NACE) says this career readiness skill means "knowing how to share information clearly and effectively, ideas, facts, and views with people inside and outside of an organization".
-This definition shows these skills go beyond just speaking well.
+The National Association of Colleges and Employers (NACE) defines this career readiness competency as knowing how to share information clearly and effectively with people inside and outside of an organization, including ideas, facts, and professional viewpoints.
+This definition shows these skills go far beyond just speaking well.

 Components of Effective Communication